Skip to content

 How .claude/settings.json works in a GDD workspace, what makes a pattern safe, and how to verify the safety claims for yourself.

 This doc is the source of truth for the permission system's behavior and the empirical findings it relies on.
-The permissions-management skill (.agent/skills/permissions-management/) is the operational companion — agents invoke it for live decisions; this doc is what they (and humans, and automated review tools) read for reference.
+The gdd-permissions skill (.agent/skills/gdd-permissions/) is the operational companion — agents invoke it for live decisions; this doc is what they (and humans, and automated review tools) read for reference.

 Claude Code reads two settings files for each workspace: